HEP-Physics-UFRGS/HQ/README.md

 Each folder serves a specific role in maintaining a clean and consistent project organization.
 Contributions should follow this structure whenever possible.

+You can create this structure quickly by running the following command in your terminal:

+mkdir -p data scripts results papers && touch README.md LICENSE .gitignore

 ---

 ## 📬 Contact